PROMPT Therapy

 Why is PROMPT so effective?

-A PROMPT therapist is trained to evaluate and prioritize which areas of motor control need to be addressed.
-It requires many hours of intensive training to become trained in the PROMPT technique.
+- a PROMPT therapist is trained to evaluate and prioritize which areas of motor control need to be addressed first.

 Who will benefit from PROMPT?